-The Miracle Mile: There may not be a finer one mile section of continuous boulder garden rapids anywhere with easy and convenient access at the top and the bottom.
+The Miracle Mile: Oregon does not have a finer one mile section of continuous, roadside boulder garden rapids.
 For this reason you find that many with the skills to enjoy this run are more than content to just run laps.
 To check flows peer under the Christy Creek bridge at the take-out to the paddler's staff gauge on the bridge piling.
-Good flows are around 1 to 1.5 feet or right around 0.5 feet if you are looking for a more technical run.
+Medium flows are around 1 to 1.5 feet or around 0.5 feet if you are looking for a more technical run.

 The run begins with easy warmup as you navigate an easy entry rapid and then pass under the FR 1926 bridge.
 The fun starts right away with Initiation.
 From this point on it is pretty much continuous whitewater with named sections separated by small eddies.
 Next up is Ricochet followed by Confusion which is the longest section on this reach.
 Once you have made it through Confusion you should have a pretty good idea of the character of the run--there's plenty more to come.
 Sharks Tooth is next followed by Whoop-de-do one place where we you want to be sure to be on the right to avoid the nasty stuff over on river left.
 One option is to go way far right down a narrow channel separated by the main channel by an island that allows you to sneak the drop.
 Silly Putty awaits below and then another fun boulder garden before you reach the last couple horizon lines and then the bridge at which point you can take out on river left and do it all again or continue on downstream.